andrewhollands/aio-pv-sensor/README.md

 The sensing node will house a [program written in C](https://github.com/andrewhollands/aio-pv-sensor/blob/main/esp-poster-with-averaging.c) that will convert analog values to digital values where necessary and then organize collected values into an [HTTP post](https://github.com/andrewhollands/aio-pv-sensor/blob/main/post-esp-data.php), which will be interfaced with the [MySQL database/HTML webpage](https://github.com/andrewhollands/aio-pv-sensor/blob/main/esp-data.php) housed on the Raspberry Pi's Apache2 web server.
 The access point will also house a [program written in C](https://github.com/andrewhollands/aio-pv-sensor/blob/main/esp-access-point.c) that enables the ESP32 device to act as a Wi-Fi access point for multiple wireless device connections.
 ## Wrap-Up
 The Apache2 web server can be accessed by navigating to the Raspberry Pi's IP address in a web browser.
-By default, the Raspberry Pi's IP address will be dynamically assigned each time it connects to a Wi-Fi network.
-To make it easier to connect to the Raspberry Pi's databases, we configured the Raspberry Pi to be assigned only one IP address: `192.168.4.2`.
+Until the web server is ported to a domain found on the Internet (e.g. github.com), accessing the Raspberry Pi's web server can be done by navigating to its IP address of `192.168.4.X` via HTTP where `X` is an integer between 2 and 255, inclusive.
-As an example, we can access the Raspberry Pi's Apache2 web server by navigating to `http://192.168.4.2` via Chrome on a standalone device connected to a common Wi-Fi network.
-The user will be presented with the Apache2 web server's `var/www/html` directory.
-In the directory, we will find `esp-data-a.php`, `esp-data-b.php`, `esp-data-c.php`, `phpmyadmin/`, `post-esp-data-a.php`, `post-esp-data-b.php`, and `post-esp-data-c.php`.
+As an example, we can access the Raspberry Pi's Apache2 web server by navigating to `http://192.168.4.2` via Safari on an iPhone connected to the common the ESP32 access point.
+The user will be directed to `192.168.4.2/index.html` which contains buttons to reach Panel A data, Panel B data, Panel C data, and phpMyAdmin, where each button references `esp-data-a.php`, `esp-data-b.php`, `esp-data-c.php`, and the `phpmyadmin` directory, respectively.
+All mentioned files and locations are stored in `var/www/html`.
-If you've read this far, thank you so much for your interest!
-We certainly have invested and injected our greatest work into this project.
-If you're still reading and would like to learn more about our project \[and you're a member of UCF\], visit our [website](http://maverick.eecs.ucf.edu/seniordesign/sp2022su2022/g06/).
-It includes comprehensive details of our hardware, our research, our team, and more.